 5.1.
-Reducing online risks
+Reducing Online Risks

 - Goldwyn School is aware that the Internet is a constantly changing environment with new apps, tools, devices, sites and material emerging at a rapid pace. - Emerging technologies will be examined for educational benefit and the school leadership team will ensure that appropriate risk assessments are carried out before use in school is allowed. - The school will ensure that appropriate filtering and monitoring systems are in place to prevent staff and students from accessing unsuitable or illegal content.
 (Goldwyn School internet filtering systems are managed by EIS via the use of Lightspeed and KCN - see 7.3) This does not apply to the Principal and Senior IT Technician to enable them to carry out their roles and responsibilities. - The school will take all reasonable precautions to ensure that users access only appropriate material.
-However, due to the global and connected nature of Internet content, it is not always possible to guarantee that access to unsuitable material will never occur via a school/setting computer or device. - The school will audit technology use to establish if the online safety (e-Safety) policy is adequate and that the implementation of the policy is appropriate. - Methods to identify, assess and minimise online risks will be reviewed regularly by the schools leadership team.
+However, due to the global and connected nature of Internet content, it is not always possible to guarantee that access to unsuitable material will never occur via a school/setting computer or device. - All members of the school community are made aware of the school's expectations regarding safe and appropriate behaviour online and the importance of not posting any content, comments, images or videos which could cause harm, distress or offence to members of the community.
+This is clearly outlined in the school's Acceptable Use Policy and highlighted through a variety of education and training approaches - The school will audit technology use to establish if the online safety (e-Safety) policy is adequate and that the implementation of the policy is appropriate. - Methods to identify, assess and minimise online risks will be reviewed regularly by the schools leadership team.

 5.2.
-Internet use throughout the wider school/setting community
+Internet use throughout the Wider School/Setting Community